TOI-1227 b: Characteristics

-TOI-1227 b has a size that is 85% that of Jupiter.
+TOI-1227 b has a size that is 85% that of Jupiter, or 9.6 times that of Earth.
 No other Jupiter-sized planet was detected around mid- to late M-dwarfs, despite the deep transits such a planet would create.
 The researchers find that the planet is still hot from its formation and this heat, combined with a hydrogen-dominated primary atmosphere makes the atmosphere of TOI-1227 b inflated.
 Evolutionary models suggest that TOI-1227 b will eventually evolve into a sub-Neptune within the next billion years.

 Future research

 Radial velocity follow-up to determine the mass of TOI-1227 b is not possible in the optical, but might be possible in the near-infrared.
-A less challenging follow-up would be the measurement of the Spin-Orbit-Alignment via the Rossiter-McLaughlin effect.
+A less challenging follow-up would be the measurement of the Spin-Orbit-Alignment via the Rossiter–McLaughlin effect.

 Host star

-TOI-1227 is located north of the globular cluster NGC 4372, but it is much closer to earth than this cluster of stars at a distance of about 101 parsec.

 TOI-1227 was first identified as a pre-main-sequence star (PMS star) with the Gaia satellite.
 Without this prior identification as a PMS star the exoplanet signal of TOI-1227 b would have been disregarded as an eclipsing binary due to the V-shape of the transit signal.

+The star is located north of the globular cluster NGC 4372, but it is much closer to earth than this cluster of stars, at a distance of about 101 pc.
+NGC 4372 is 5800 pc away.

 The host star TOI-1227 is part of a subgroup of the Lower Centaurus Crux OB association, sometimes called B, A0 and called Musca group by the scientists that discovered TOI-1227 b.
 This group was called Musca after the constellation Musca in which most of its members are located.